Customers drive connectivity.

 In an increasingly digital world connectivity is becoming a major factor in how successful businesses, or even countries can become.
 Sufficient bandwidth, high speed transmission for low latency, are critical for many digital applications, from streaming video to financial transactions.
-Typically, this bandwidth is delivered by fibre-optic cables increasingly encircling the globe.
+Typically, this bandwidth is delivered by fiber-optic cables increasingly encircling the globe.

 Recent announcements from private firms, governments and joint ventures have rightly celebrated new cables ‘landing’ in the Nordic regions.
 These deep-sea cables provide welcome connectivity to systems and economies around the world.
 The Nordics is now one of the best-connected regions in the world with connections to the US, UK, across Europe and imminently via the Arctic to China.